lmcc-dev/mult-fetch-mcp-server/README.md

 - `noDelay`: Whether to disable random delay between requests (optional, default is false)
 - `useSystemProxy`: Whether to use system proxy (optional, default is true)

+#### Content Size Control Parameters
+- `enableContentSplitting`: Whether to split large content into chunks (optional, default is true)
+- `contentSizeLimit`: Maximum content size in bytes before splitting (optional, default is 100000)

+#### Chunk Control Parameters
+- `chunkId`: Unique identifier for a chunk set when content is split (read-only in response metadata)
+- `chunkIndex`: Index of the current chunk (used for requesting specific chunks)
+- `totalChunks`: Total number of chunks in the content (read-only in response metadata)

 #### Mode Control Parameters
 - `useBrowser`: Whether to use browser mode (optional, default is false)
 - `useNodeFetch`: Whether to force using Node.js mode (optional, default is false, mutually exclusive with `useBrowser`)